 The Story Behind the Most Beautiful Family Portraits

-Bill named the portraits.
+Bill Barley named the portraits.
 He called them the “Monopoly Game” and the “Flying Toddler.”
 We were taking pictures of the Dwight Bundrick family.
-In just an hour, we’d captured the most beautiful family portraits ever!
+In just an hour, we’d captured the most beautiful family portraits!
 The mentorship of a professional paid off.
 This is the story!

-In the spring of 2021, my friends and I visited Biltmore Estate in Ashville, N.C.
-On the second floor in the living hall, I saw the inspiration for my first family photoshoot.
+In spring 2021, my friends and I visited Biltmore Estate in Ashville, N.C.
+On the second floor, in the living hall, I saw the inspiration for my first family photoshoot.

 The painting of the William Cecil family drew me in with its casual warmth.

 Where would I find a family to try my idea?
 With Eddie’s help, we came up with a plan.
 Our friend Dwight had a birthday coming up.
-Going to his favorite restaurant, Private Property, in Lexington, S.C., we talked about our family portrait idea.
+We discussed our family portrait idea at his favorite restaurant, Private Property, in Lexington, S.C.
 Their kids agreed, and we would take the picture after their new grandbaby was born in the fall!
 “Wining and dining” paid off!

-Now to my next problem, I was way over my head and needed help.
-Studying how to take the photo was a far cry from doing it!
+Now to my next problem: I was over my head and needed help.
+Studying how to take a photo was a far cry from doing it!
 There were many things to consider.
 Was there a space in the family’s home that would work?
 What lights would I need, and how would I use them?
 How would I edit the photos?
 How would I print the final product?

 It was September now, and the grandbaby was due in October!
 I called my friend and photographer, Pat DeMars.
-He said that it might be worth a try to call Bill Barley & Associates.
+He said it might be worth trying to contact Bill Barley & Associates.
 He might know of someone who could help.

 I looked up Bill Barley & Associates Inc. (Studio BB&A Creative Service for the Visual Arts).